impactcentre/interoperability-framework/interfaces/taverna/T2-Client/readme.md

 values to the server, and to read the resulting output values.
 Finally, the output values are presented as strings or as links to files.

-For a proper execution, T2-Client requires the [Taverna Server](http://www.mygrid.org.uk/dev/taverna-server/download.html "Taverna Server") version 0.2.1 running in an application container (e. g.
-Apache Tomcat) on localhost:9080/tavernaserver.
+For a proper execution, T2-Client requires the [Taverna Server](http://dev.mygrid.org.uk/wiki/display/taverna/Taverna+Server+2.4 "Taverna Server") version 2.4 running in an application container (e. g.
+Apache Tomcat).
+The URL where the REST API of Taverna Server can be reached as well as the user and group under which Taverna Server is being run needs to be defined in /workflow-client/src/main/webapp/config.properties.
 Currently, an exception is generated if an output of a workflow is a binary file.
 The workaround for this problem is to encode all output binary files like images into the base64 format with the corresponding local service in Taverna while creating the workflow.

 **Deployment Guide**